 - Act with integrity and a firm conviction that our vision is achievable.

 The Plan.
-To implement and support in the order necessary to prevent fracking in New York State: Public education, local ban laws, state law to make fracking a crime, and creative action.
+Public education, local ban laws, state law to make fracking a crime, and nonviolent creative action.

 Educational Forums.
-We will conduct public education forums mainly in Central New York that focus on eliminating fracking and other corporate-state practices that abuse people’s rights and community health, safety, and longevity.
-We will sponsor or cosponsor forums in other regions when invited.
-These forums will be customized to audiences as determined by the local organizers.
+We will conduct, sponsor, or cosponsor public education forums that focus on eliminating fracking and related infrastructure and all other corporate-state practices that abuse people’s rights and community health, safety, and longevity.
+These forums will be customized to audiences as determined by local organizers.
 Each forum will conclude with identified action steps that individual citizens and communities can consider taking.
-We will communicate with attendees and offer involvement via the CPNY website, social media, and other means.

 Make Local Law.
 Each community has its own unique characteristics and culture.
 We champion the rights of each community to develop and implement law that protects and fosters that uniqueness and the health, safety, and well-being of its residents and nature in the ways that a community’s members decide are best for them.
 We will help municipalities to pass laws that will prohibit fracking and other practices that adversely affect residents, nature, and the resources on which their communities rely.

-Outlaw Fracking.
+Outlaw Fracking by Making it a Crime.
 Deliberate poisoning of people and nature is criminal by any civilized standard.
-Thus, we support New York Public Law Number One, drafted by the people to criminalize fracking and all fracking-related activities everywhere in the state (http://www.frackbustersny.org/criminalization-law.html).
-Making fracking a crime removes it from the regulatory system and places it within the criminal code.
-New York Public Law Number One validates our authority as We the People over elected representatives.
+Thus we support NY Public Law No. 1, drafted by the people to criminalize fracking and related activities throughout the state.
+Making fracking a crime removes it from the regulatory system and places it within the criminal code, adding another layer of protection (although admittedly still within a broken and corrupted system).
+New York Public Law No. 1 validates our authority as We the People over elected representatives.
 Together we will build a powerful statewide movement with the goal of permanently outlawing fracking and related activities in and near New York State.

 We hope you will join us!